Immersive-Collective/particle-system-in-dcl/README.md

-# Particle System in DCL triggered by item pickup and drop.
+# Particle System in Decentraland

 Particle System using Markov chains and three animated spirals.
+Particles are triggered by 3D model drop and pick up.
+Sounds are triggered as well as on/off.
 There is included blender file with python script that converts 2D png of Crypto Punk into 3D model using cubes and attempts colour to depth mapping.

 https://github.com/Immersive-Collective/Particle-System-in-DCL/assets/18751916/da3e2563-1c73-4b00-9999-88489fb82c28